The Golden Girls: Syndication

-Beginning July 3, 1989, NBC added daytime reruns of the show, replacing long-running Wheel of Fortune (which had moved to CBS) on the NBC schedule at 11:00 am(EST); it ran until September 1990.
+Beginning July 3, 1989, NBC added daytime reruns of the show, replacing long-running Wheel of Fortune (which had moved to CBS) on the NBC schedule at 11:00 am EST; it ran until September 1990.
 At this time, syndicated reruns began airing, distributed by Buena Vista Television (now Disney–ABC Domestic Television), the syndication arm of Disney, whose Touchstone Television division produced the series.

 In March 1997, the Lifetime cable network acquired the exclusive rights to repeat the episodes of The Golden Girls in the US until March 1, 2009.
 Many episodes were edited to allow more commercials and for content.

-Both the Hallmark Channel and WE tv picked-up the reruns in March 2009.
-As of February 2013, WE tv's rights expired and Viacom networks' TV Land, home to Betty White's last series Hot in Cleveland, purchased them, as did Logo TV.
+Both Hallmark Channel and We TV picked-up the reruns in March 2009.
+As of February 2013, We TV's rights expired and Viacom's TV Land, home to Betty White's last series Hot in Cleveland, purchased them, as did Logo TV.
 In 2020, CMT purchased the rights to the series.

-In Australia, the show airs daily on FOX Comedy.
+In Australia, the show has aired weekends on Fox Comedy.
 As of 2019, every episode is available for streaming on Stan.
 As of December 1, 2021, every episode was made available to stream on Disney+.

 In Canada, Corus Entertainment's digital specialty channel, DejaView, aired reruns of The Golden Girls until 2017.
 As of September 8, 2021 all 7 seasons of The Golden Girls were made available to stream on Disney+ in Canada.

-In Germany, airing of the show started in January 1990, only months before the German reunification, by German public broadcaster ARD in the late evening programme on their main channel Das Erste.
+In Germany, the show began being broadcast in January 1990, only months before the German reunification, by German public broadcaster ARD in the late evening program on their main channel Das Erste.
 The show was aired as a bilingual broadcast using a two-channel sound system (Zweikanalton).
 If technically supported by the home television, this system allowed their audience to watch the show either in the dubbed German version (by default) or the original English version.
 After reruns on different regional channels of the ARD Network, the show later aired on private channels RTL, VOX, Super RTL, Disney Channel and RTLup.
 While RTL initially chose to cut some scenes for time, some of the gags remain incomprehensible for their broadcast and all subsequent reruns, only to be restored partially for the release of DVD in 2005.
 As of September 15, 2021, every episode was made available to stream on Disney+ in Germany and Austria.

 In Italy, the series aired on Rai Uno (or Rai 1) as Cuori senza età (Ageless Hearts) from 1987 until 1994.

+In Israel, the show was broadcast by Israeli Educational Television on its transmission strip on Channel 1, and in 1993, it was moved to IETV's transmission strip on Channel 2 right after it went on air.
+In February 2024, the whole series was up on the Israeli Disney+.

 In Southeast Asia, Rewind Networks began airing reruns of The Golden Girls on its HD channel, HITS, in 2013.

-In New Zealand, the series aired on TVNZ and is replayed on public holidays and it is shown on Jones!.
+In New Zealand, the series aired on TVNZ and is replayed on public holidays and on Sunday afternoons.
+It was shown on Jones!.